rulewis/journey-optimizer.en/help/using/offers/offer-activities/simulation.md

 ## About simulations

 As a user, I want a way to simulate which offers will be delivered to a test profile for a given placement, so that I can validate my decisioning logic.
+This feature enables users to test their offers according to a test profile.

 ➡️ [Discover this feature in video](#video)